SmithWillSuffice/ohanga-pai/content/questions/027_without_government_no_unemployment.md

 ---

 There is this issue libertarian nut-cases and MMT'ers might agree upon in crudest form: *without government there is no unemployment*.
-But MMT has a very different perspective.
+But MMT, while in agreement,  has a very different perspective.
 We want a good government **_and_** we want full employment, and we can in fact have both.
 It is a political choice, not a whim of natural markets.

 The (correct) MMT statement is,